ISI-apex/casper-utils/README.md

     $ find PREFIX_PATH -execdir touch -a {} \;

-The build can be done on a login machine:
+The build can be done on a worker node (preferred), run this command on the login machine to submit the job:

+        $ casper-utils/jobs/olcf-summit/gpref.job.sh PREFIX_PATH casper-olcf-summit

+Or, the build can also be done directly on the login macine:

         $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-olcf-summit